Published On: Aug 01 2014 02:48:49 PM EDTUpdated On: Aug 31 2014 02:00:00 AM EDT

 On Dec.
 10, 2009, Obama received the Nobel Peace Prize in a controversial decision that riled conservatives.
 In remarks that seemed to acknowledge the award was premature, Obama said the prize was a "call to action" rather than a recognition of his work.

-In what's become known as "Obamacare," the president signed his health care reform law into effect on March 30, 2010.
+In what's become known as "Obamacare," the president is applauded after signing his health care reform law into effect on March 30, 2010.
 The messy politics of the measure has drawn legal challenges and inspired the tea party insurgence in the 2010 midterm elections.

 On Aug.
 31, 2010, Obama goes on national TV to declare an end to conflict in Iraq during a national address from the Oval Office.